pascalheidmann/pascalheidmann.github.io/content/about/cv.md

     end: "Januar 2021"

   - company: "Sport Alliance GmbH"
-    role: "Software Engineer"
+    role: "Working Student & Software Engineer"
     start: "Dezember 2016"
     end: "Juni 2020"
     description: |
-      Shopware developer for Bedarf.de Großhandel GmbH, a subsidiary of Sport Alliance GmbH.
+      I was handling all technical decisions for our Shopware shop at Bedarf.de Großhandel GmbH.

-      I was handling all technical decisions, coordinating freelancers while ensuring our sales team could scale up from a few orders to several 100k revenue per month.
+      I coordinated the work of several freelancers while ensuring our sales team could scale up from a few orders to several 100k revenue per month.
       Due to our team size and feature pace this meant contributing lots of upstream work to the Open Source Shopware 5 system, being a top 5 external contributor for most releases during this time.

   - company: "Netshops Commerce GmbH"
     role: "Working Student"